Kodak

 Black and White Films:

-Kodak Tri-X 400: A classic for reportage, street photography, and fine art work, known for its strong contrasts, distinctive grain, and flexibility when pushing (e.g., to ISO 1600).
+Kodak Tri-X 400: A classic for reportage, street photography, and artistic work, known for strong contrast, characteristic grain, and flexibility when pushing (e.g., to ISO 1600).

 Kodak T-Max: T-Max 100, 400, and P3200 offer fine grain and high sharpness, ideal for studio or landscape photography.
 T-Max P3200 is optimized for low-light scenarios.

-Kodak Professional BW400CN: A chromogenic black and white film developed in C-41 chemistry for smooth contrast and ease of processing.
+Kodak Professional BW400CN: A chromogenic black and white film developed using C-41 chemistry for soft contrast and easy processing.

 Specialty Films:

-Kodak Vision3: Originally developed for the film industry (e.g., 500T, 250D), this cine film is also used in still photography, offering unique color depth and high dynamic range.
+Kodak Vision3: Originally developed for the film industry (e.g., 500T, 250D), this cine film is also used in still photography, offering exceptional color depth and high dynamic range.

-Kodak has shaped film photography with numerous innovations:
+Innovation and Technology: Kodak has shaped film photography through numerous innovations:

-T-Grain Technology: Introduced with T-Max films, the flat, tablet-shaped grain structure improves sharpness and reduces grain, especially at high ISO values.
+T-Grain Technology: Introduced with T-Max films, the flat, tablet-shaped grain structure improves sharpness and reduces grain, especially at high ISO settings.

-Color Dynamic Range: Films like Portra offer high dynamic range (up to 14 stops), preserving fine details in highlights and shadows.
+Color Dynamic Range: Films like Portra offer a high dynamic range (up to 14 stops) that preserves fine details in highlights and shadows.

-Push/Pull Flexibility: Films like Tri-X or Vision3 can be over- or underexposed and developed accordingly, allowing creative freedom.
+Push/Pull Flexibility: Films like Tri-X or Vision3 can be over- or underexposed and developed accordingly, offering creative freedom.

-Cinema Adaptation: Vision3 films, originally developed for Hollywood, are also popular in analog photography due to their robustness and color depth, despite the need for ECN-2 development.
+Cinefilm Adaptation: Originally developed for Hollywood, Vision3 films are also popular in analog photography due to their robustness and color depth, despite requiring ECN-2 development.

 Portrait and wedding photography: Portra 160/400 for natural skin tones and soft light.